ldu4/linux/Documentation/admin-guide/cgroup-v2.rst

 	otherwise, a value change in this file generates a file modified event.

+	Note that all fields in this file are hierarchical and the file modified event can be generated due to an event down the hierarchy.
+For for the local events at the cgroup level see memory.events.local.

 	  low
 		The number of times the cgroup is reclaimed due to high memory pressure even though its usage is under